Olamideod/Lumana-docs/set-up-cameras-and-devices/set-up-a-static-ip-address.md

 - Default user: `admin`
 - Default password: `123456`

-1. Assign a temporary static IP to your computer, on the same subnet as the camera (for example `192.168.1.10`, subnet mask `255.255.255.0`), if the camera did not receive an address automatically.
+1. Assign a temporary static IP to your computer, on the same subnet as the camera (for example, `192.168.1.10`, subnet mask `255.255.255.0`), if the camera did not receive an address automatically.

 {% hint style="info" %}
 If needed, refer to your computer or operating system documentation for instructions on setting a temporary static IP address.